 - Will you learn to groom multiple breed groups and various types of mixed-breed pets?

 - How are the course hours divided between classroom and hands-on pet grooming?

-- Is the size of the institution’s pet owner clientele, and average number of daily grooming appoints, adequate to supply all enrolled students with pets to groom every school day?
+- Is the size of the institution’s pet owner clientele and the average number of daily grooming appointments adequate to supply all enrolled students with pets to groom every school day?

 - Does the institution offer a job placement program and statistics for their actual placement success?

 - If you intend to be self-employed after graduation, will you learn pet grooming business management instruction as well as pet grooming skills?

 - If you are attending from out of the area, do they offer housing assistance?